cardano-foundation/CIPs/CIP-1694/README.md

 In addition to the existing per-stake-credential distribution and the per-stake-pool distribution, the ledger will now also determine the per-DRep stake distribution.
-This distribution will determine how much stake is backed by each `Yes` vote from a DRep.
+This distribution will determine how much stake each vote from a DRep is backed by.

 > **Warning**
 >